SUSE/linux-security-sensor/SUSE/docker-compose/README.md

 - `tagFields` -> `Artifact`

 - `ArtifactNameRegex` -> `.`

+### `Kafka.Events.Clients`
+This artifact is responsible for listening to _all_ of the incoming events to the Velociraptor server and forwarding events from the selected artifacts to the Kafka cluster.
+The following parameters must be used:

+- `kafkaBrokerAddresses` -> `kafka-0:9092,kafka-1:9092,kafka-2:9092`

+- `kafkaTopics` -> `velociraptor-events`

+- `tagFields` -> `Artifact`

+Then select the required artifacts to forward to Kafka.
+These parameters may be updated at any time.
+When a new artifact is added to the system, it will not be forwarded automatically until it is added to the list of artifacts to forward.

+A good starting set would be:
+- `Generic.Client.Stats`

+- `Linux.Events.ExecutableFiles`

+- `Linux.Events.NewFiles`

+- `Linux.Events.ProcessExecutions`

+- `Linux.Events.ProcessStatuses`

+- `Linux.Events.UserAccount`

+- `Server.Monitor.Shell`

+- `SUSE.Linux.Events.Crontab/Connections`

+- `SUSE.Linux.Events.DNS/Connections`

+- `SUSE.Linux.Events.ImmutableFile/Connections`

+- `SUSE.Linux.Events.SSHLogin`

+- `SUSE.Linux.Events.Tcp/Connections`

+- `SUSE.Linux.Events.UserGroupMembershipUpdates`

+These artifacts may in turn need configuration, which will be described below.

+### `Kafka.Flows.Upload`
+This artifact is responsible for listening to all incoming flows to the Velociraptor server and forwarding them to the Kafka cluster.

+The following parameters must be used:

+- `kafkaBrokerAddresses` -> `kafka-0:9092,kafka-1:9092,kafka-2:9092`

+- `kafkaTopics` -> `velociraptor-events`

+- `tagFields` -> `Artifact`

+- `ArtifactNameRegex` -> `.`

 #### `Server.Monitor.Shell`
 This artifact is responsible for logging the output of remote shell sessions and is an important component of the audit trail.
 There is no configuration required.